tanviredu/Blazor_currency_converter_app/Components/process.md

-we take from currencies to store a currency number and to currency to store a target currency number take the fromValue to take the input from the user and init with 1 by default and we take the toValue for convert result also declare  enurable to store all the Currency name and we also set the default currency in the first render
+1) we take fromCurrency to store a currency name
+2) toCurrency store a target currency name
+3) take the fromValue to take the input from the user and init with 1 by default
+4) and we take the toValue for converted result

+5) also declare  IEnurable which is like the list and it is iterable to store all the Currency name
+6) and we also set the default currency in the first render

-in the html we bind the input to the frovalue to get the value then we select the currency from a dropdown menu then same thing from the to currency
+7)in the html we bind the input to the fromValue to get the value then we select the currency from a dropdown menu that is binded with the IEnumrable list

-in the middle

-we write
+8)then same thing from the toCurrency

-@tovalue to show the converted value
+9)and in the middle we write @toValue to show the converted value

-make two function getRate() to set the rate and convert() to convert()
+10) make two function getRate() to set the rate
+11) and convert() to convert the value

-and we add the convert() method to OnInitialized() so that it can be accessable
+12) and we add the convert() method to OnInitialized() so that it can be accessable

-and onclick we execute the ans
+13)and onclick we execute the ans which is binded with the conver()

-and we add this app to
+15) and we add this app to  index.razor page

-index.razor page

-in this app there is no work for html form "name property"

-and it is client side app
+** in this app there is no work for html form "name property" ** and it is client side app